M-O-O-N, that spells “development hell.”

 2008-2012: Overseen by King himself, Marvel published a grittier, comic book adaptation of The Stand in 31-issues divided into six primary story arcs.
 And the world collectively applauded, “Now, that’s the version of Randall Flagg I had imagined!”

-2011: The Hollywood Reporter announced at the start of the year that Warner Bros. and CBS Films were developing a new, feature-length adaptation of The Stand, and by July the project had ballooned into a planner trilogy to be directed and written by Harry Potter vets David Yates and Steve Kloves.
-After just two months on the job, Yates and Kloves walked, with the former explaining that the material was best suited for a miniseries, “I could see making a miniseries from it, a really interesting, intricate, layered, enjoyable long-burn of a miniseries, I could see that, but what was missing for me were the big movie moments in the material, the big set pieces.”
+2011: The Hollywood Reporter announced at the start of the year that Warner Bros. and CBS Films were developing a new, feature-length adaptation of The Stand, and by July the project had ballooned into a planned trilogy to be directed and written by Harry Potter vets David Yates and Steve Kloves.
+After just two months on the job, Yates and Kloves walked, with the former explaining the material was best suited for a miniseries, “I could see making a miniseries from it, a really interesting, intricate, layered, enjoyable long-burn of a miniseries, I could see that, but what was missing for me were the big movie moments in the material, the big set pieces.”
 Ben Affleck, then fresh off of The Town, was named as their replacement.

 2013: And then Ben Affleck was cast as Batman and suddenly The Stand dropped off of his priority list.
 Crazy Heart director Scott Cooper was named as his replacement, but a couple of months later he backed out due to “creative differences,” shortly thereafter releasing Out of the Furnace starring Christian Bale, which bombed pretty hard.

 2014: Early in the year, Josh Boone was somewhat quietly hired to take over as the new writer-director, which seemed like an especially shrewd move when his major studio directorial debut, The Fault in Our Stars, turned into a massive hit that summer.
-The rest of the year was plagued with casting rumors before Boone clarified on Twitter that he wanted Christian Bale as Randall Flagg and Matthew McConaughey as Stu Redman.
-He claimed in September that the script was done and ready to move forward as a single three-hour film, but by November he was telling people they were going to split it into four full-length feature films.
+The rest of the year was plagued with casting rumors before Boone clarified on Twitter he wanted Christian Bale as Randall Flagg and Matthew McConaughey as Stu Redman.
+He claimed in September the script was done and ready to move forward as a single three-hour film, but by November he was telling people they were going to split it into four full-length feature films.

 2015: Boone has been hired to create a new adaptation of Anne Rice’s vampire novels and an X-Men spin-off project, yet the word is that if the deal for The Stand at Showtime goes through he will direct every episode of the mini-series as well as the eventual film.

 And that brings us up to the present.
-While The Stand once felt unique, it now tells a very familiar story in a pop culture landscape littered with disease otbreak movies (Outbreak, Contagion) and TV shows (BBC’s Survivors, Netflix’s Between, The CW’s upcoming Containment) and an embarrassingly large supply of post-apocalyptic stories (The Walking Dead, which ups the ante with zombies).
+While The Stand once felt unique, it now tells a very familiar story in a pop culture landscape littered with disease outbreak movies (Outbreak, Contagion) and TV shows (BBC’s Survivors, Netflix’s Between, The CW’s upcoming Containment) and an embarrassingly large supply of post-apocalyptic stories (The Walking Dead, which ups the ante with zombies).
 Plus, Lost apparently took a fair bit from The Stand.
-So, you could argue that The Stand‘s pop culture moment has come and gone, but since when has that stopped Hollywood from trying to revive something?
+So, you could argue The Stand‘s pop culture moment has come and gone, but since when has that stopped Hollywood from trying to revive something?

-The ’94 mini-series is currently available to stream on Netflix, and, yes, Molly Ringwald’s acting is still horrible.
+The ’94 mini-series is currently available to stream on Netflix, and, yes, Molly Ringwald’s acting is still problematic.
 There are those who have been dying to see a version of The Stand not sanitized for early 90s TV, a need that was only partially met by Marvel’s comic book update.
 Either way, the best way to adapt this story has always been in a longer form than a single movie.
 So, if they’re going to make a new one, what they’re proposing to do with Showtime is the way to go.